MehtaManan07/letshop/README.md

 -> Shopping cart

--> Checkout with credit card
+-> Checkout with credit card (dummy for now)

 -> Checkout with delivery address

 -> Success message

 -> Update profile

+-> Secured authentication with jwt

 -> Advance search based on category and price range